-Sum and Substance Hosta features dainty spikes of lavender bell-shaped flowers rising above the foliage in mid summer.
-Its attractive enormous textured round leaves remain chartreuse in colour throughout the season.
+El Nino Hosta features dainty spikes of lavender bell-shaped flowers rising above the foliage in mid summer.
+Its attractive textured heart-shaped leaves remain powder blue in colour with showy white variegation throughout the season.

-Sum and Substance Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
-Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.
+El Nino Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
+Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;